svenpetersen1965/C64-A-V-Adaptor/README.md

 <img src="https://github.com/svenpetersen1965/C64-A-V-Adaptor/blob/master/case/Rev.%200/pictures/AV-Adaptor_case_5pin%20v5.png" width="300" alt="C64 5-pin A/V-Adaptor Case">
 <img src="https://github.com/svenpetersen1965/C64-A-V-Adaptor/blob/master/case/Rev.%200/pictures/AV-Adaptor_case_VIC-20%20v6.png" width="300" alt="VIC-20 A/V-Adaptor Case">

-Revision 1:
+# Revision 1
-Rev. 1 is exactöly the same as Rev. 0, except the spacer, that had to be cut off manually was removed to myke this board a little more mass production friendly.
+Rev. 1 is exactly the same as Rev. 0, except the spacer, that had to be cut off manually was removed to myke this board a little more mass production friendly.
 All masures and positions stayed the same.
 The BOM has not been changed, either (except the PCB Rev. No.).

+# Prices
+I have added a price calculation with prices of May 2020.
+The  prices per item were retrieved from reichelt.de.
+They might differ from distributor to distributor (the Lumberg connectors are more expensive in North America) and they don't include any shipping fees.

+A standard A/V Adaptor is worth 12,75€ plus the 3D printed case and label.